About the Community Excellence Builder

 - Integration: Is your community tracking results that are important to your community?
 Is it using the results in community decision making?

 Evaluate your answers: process and results.
-Use the rubric on page 23 to evaluate your answers to the questions in each item.
+Use the rubric on page 25 of the framework booklet to evaluate your answers to the questions in each item.
 Identify your strengths.
 Then look at the next higher level to see what you might improve.

 Prioritize your actions.
 Celebrate your community’s strengths and build on them to improve the things your community does well.
 Sharing the strengths with the community can speed improvement.
 Also prioritize opportunities for improvement; your community cannot do everything at once.
 Think about what is most important for your community at this time, and decide what to work on first.
 Develop an action plan, implement it, and measure your community’s progress.